-The 3M Aura Series 9300+ self-filtering masks provide effective respiratory protection for use in industries where workers are exposed to dust particles and/or non-volatile liquid particles.
+3M’s Aura 9300+ Series self-filtering masks provide effective respiratory protection for use in industries where workers are exposed to dust particles and/or non-volatile liquid particles.

-They are foldable, easy to store, and their patented design with 3 panels facilitates facial movements for user comfort.
+They are foldable, easy to store and their patented 3-panel design facilitates facial movements for the user’s comfort.
 The top panel adapts to the contours of the nose and face for an effective seal.

-The chin tab is designed to make it easier to put on and adjust the mask.
+The chin tab is designed to make it easier to put on the mask and adjust it.

 The 3M Cool Flow exhalation valve offers greater comfort in hot and humid environments and/or where the work task is more strenuous and physical.

-The Low Breathing Resistance Technology provides effective filtration with low breathing resistance for consistent high-quality performance.
+Low Breathing Resistance Technology offers effective filtration with low breathing resistance for constant high-quality performance.

 Recycled VS Recyclable